-Winter driving - Tires & chains
+Winter driving - Studded tires, Traction tires & chains

 Studded tires are only legal Nov.
 1 - Mar.
 31. Motorists using studded tires before or after these dates could incur a fine from law enforcement.
 Approved studded tires & chains